rwxrob/zet/docs/2183/README.md

 ├─/mnt/mypasswd                               /dev/sda2[/etc/passwd] ext4        rw,relatime
 ```

-So bind mounting is like filtering out specific directories---or a single file---from a base, existing filesystem and only making it available as a mountable filesystem itself.
+So bind mounting is like filtering out specific directories---or a single file---from a base, existing file system and only making it available as a mountable file system itself.